Pelley says complaints to execs led to evening news ouster

 When asked to elaborate, Pelley said that four or five years ago he went to the president of the news division, who was then Rhodes, and described the hostile environment.

 “He told me if I kept agitating about that internally then I’d lose my job,” Pelley said.
-“Having exhausted the possibilities in the news division, I went to the chairman of the CBS Corporation who listened to me very concerned for an hour, asked me some penetrating questions about what was going on…I didn’t hear back from him, but in the next opportunity in my contact I was let go from the evening news.”
+“Having exhausted the possibilities in the news division, I went to the chairman of the CBS Corporation who listened to me very concerned for an hour, asked me some penetrating questions about what was going on…I didn’t hear back from him, but in the next opportunity in my contract I was let go from the evening news.”

 Now, Pelley said, with the promotion of people like Susan Zirinsky to head the news division, who is the first woman to hold that position, it’s all blue sky from here.
 Pelley added that the network is on the right track.